lvgl/lv_port_texas_sk-am62p-lp/README.md

   sudo dd if=path/to/am62p-image.wic of=/dev/sdX bs=4M status=progress conv=fsync
   ```

-- Use the UART to ensure the system has started successfully.
+- Insert the SD card in the slot and power up the board.
+The ti-app launcher should display an UI on the screen.